porkandbeans/Magic_turn_helper/README.md

 # Magic_turn_helper
-Designed to help people understand how turn structures work in Magic: The Gathering Developed for Android devices
+Designed to help people understand how turn structures work in Magic: The Gathering.
+Developed for Android devices